bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 Fuzzing finding, when editing, is a productivity game-changer, no matter which underlying fuzzy finding technology is used.

-Please give fzf.vim, or CtrlP, a try, I am sure whichever plugin you use will prove itself extremely useful :thumbsup:
+Please give fzf.vim or CtrlP a try, I am sure whichever plugin you use will prove itself extremely useful :thumbsup: